nachocove/NachoClientX/README.md

 * UI code can be developed on a branch that syncs with master, or in a forked repo.
 UI developer choice...

 ## TODO (in priority order)
-### Before branch collapse:
-1. Support Common Status Codes (ASCMD 2.2.4) - or at least get the framework right by covering a few of them.
+* Housecleaning: support for XML Schema validation of messages.
+* Housecleaning: get platform-specific code organized.
+Build Android tab w/NachoDemo.
+* Housecleaning: platform neutral, 100% parallel autodiscovery.
+* Housecleaning: spend a day trying to get test going.
+* Housecleaning: 100% tight status code processing.
+* Housecleaning: tighent-up each command: options, provision, settings, foldersync, sync, ping, sendmail, itemoperations.
+* Email deletes need to clean up any attachments locally!
-2. Allow the client to create a contact, and make sure that gets pushed to the server.
+* Allow the client to create a contact, and make sure that gets pushed to the server.
-3. Support attachment download.
-### After branch collapse:
-1. Tighent-up each command: options, provision, settings, foldersync, sync, ping, sendmail.
-2. Support attachment upload.
+* Support attachment upload.
-3. Finish implementing Autodiscovery.
-4. support for XML Schema validation of messages.
+* Get test going.